keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 #### Option 2: Dynatrace
 <details><summary>Expand instructions</summary>
 <p>
-Please make sure you have followed the installation instructions for setting up [Dynatrace OneAgent](../../reference/monitoring/dynatrace).
+Please make sure you have completed the installation instructions for setting up [Dynatrace OneAgent](../../reference/monitoring/dynatrace).

 * To set up the quality gates for the carts service, please navigate to the `examples/onboarding-carts` folder.
 This folder contains the file `slo_quality-gates.yaml`.
-To set the quality gates based on those files, upload it via the following command:
+Upload it with the [add-resource](../../reference/cli/#keptn-add-resource) command:

     ```console
     keptn add-resource --project=sockshop --service=carts --stage=staging --resource=slo_quality-gates.yaml --resourceUri=slo.yaml
     ```

-The evaluation of the test runs will be performed by an internal Keptn service, called the `lighthouse-service`.
+* **Note:** The evaluation of the test runs will be performed by an internal Keptn service, called the **lighthouse-service**.
 While this service is responsible for evaluating the SLI results based on the criteria found in the `slo.yaml` file, it depends on an SLI-source service to retrieve the actual values of the SLIs.
-In this example, we are using the `dynatrace-sli-service`.
+In this example, we are using the **dynatrace-sli-service**.
-To inform the `lighthouse-service` to use the `dynatrace-sli-service` for the **sockshop** project, the following `ConfigMap` will be used:
+To inform the **lighthouse-service** to use the **dynatrace-sli-service** for the **sockshop** project, the following `ConfigMap` will be used:

     ```yaml
     apiVersion: v1